br-ai-ns-institute/Zero-ShotNER/README.md

 By following these preprocessing steps, you will have a properly prepared dataset ready for training your model.
 Ensure that each step is executed accurately and thoroughly to ensure the reliability and effectiveness of your results.

+## Model Training and Testing
+In order to train the model, the following steps are performed:

+1. **Omitting Examples of One Class in Training Set:** During training, examples from one class are omitted from the training set.
+This technique helps the model focus on learning patterns and distinguishing features of the remaining classes.
+By excluding examples of a specific class, the model is forced to generalize and make accurate predictions on unseen instances of that class.

+2. **Using the Entire Dataset for Validation:** The entire dataset, including all classes, is used for validation.
+This ensures that the model's performance is evaluated on a diverse set of examples, representing all the classes present in the dataset.
+Validation helps in monitoring the model's generalization ability and detecting potential overfitting.

+3.**Testing on Unseen Class Examples (Zero-Shot) or Few-Shot Learning:** Testing is conducted on examples from a class that has not been seen during training, known as zero-shot testing.
+This evaluation scenario assesses the model's ability to generalize and make predictions on entirely new classes.
+Alternatively, the model can be fine-tuned or retrained with a small number (1, 10, or 100) of examples from the target class, known as few-shot learning.
+This approach allows the model to adapt and improve its performance specifically for the target class.